alundiak/showcases/README.md

 - In .NET, the LINQ (Language Integrated Query) extensions and the concept of IEnumerable demonstrate LSP.
 - LSP is pervasive in object-oriented languages like Java, C#, and Python.
 Polymorphism, achieved through interfaces and inheritance, allows you to use objects of derived classes wherever base class objects are expected.

+**Interface Segregation Principle (ISP)**

+- class should not be forced to implement interfaces it does not use.
+- it is better to have multiple, small, and specific interfaces rather than a single large, general-purpose interface.
+- The main objective of ISP is to avoid imposing unnecessary dependencies on classes and to provide flexibility for clients to depend only on the interfaces they need.
+By breaking down interfaces into smaller units, you make it easier to create more specific and focused contracts.

+Examples:

+- Angular follows SOLID principles, including ISP.
+In Angular, services often expose interfaces defining the specific functionality they provide.
+Components then depend on these interfaces rather than concrete implementations, allowing for easier substitution and adhering to ISP.
+- React's component-based architecture encourages the creation of focused, small components that adhere to the Single Responsibility Principle (SRP) and Interface Segregation Principle.
+Components communicate through well-defined interfaces, such as props and state.
+- Express, a popular web framework for Node.js, follows good design principles, including ISP.
+Middleware functions in Express often expose well-defined interfaces, and you can compose them to build more complex functionality.
+- Java Spring Framework
+- JUnit (Java)
+- .NET Core

 # Not SOLID info

 - The Common Closure Principle (CCP) and Common Reuse Principle (CRP) are not part of the SOLID principles.